Book your place

 If you've already registered your interest in the Open Day, you still need to book your place using the booking form.

-Find out more about the courses you're interested in by coming to our subject talks and demonstrations.
+You can find out more about the courses you're interested in by booking your place on a subject talk, tour, or demonstration.

 You can also attend talks or tours about accommodation, admissions, sports, the Students’ Union, employability, and more.

 See the times for:

 - humanities and social sciences events

 - science events

 Find out how to get to campus for the Open Day.

 If you need any help or advice on getting around campus during the Open Day, please email firstname.lastname@example.org to let us know how we can support your visit.

 On the day, there’ll be a dedicated person you can talk to for advice and support at the Welcome Point near the bus stop by the School of Management building, 10 East.